flodhest/Rust2ReactCLI/README.md

 5. **SPA with Browser Router:** Create a Single Page Application (SPA) with efficient client-side routing for smooth transitions between views, ensuring uninterrupted user navigation.

 6. **Progressive Web App (PWA):** Elevate your app to PWA standards with a foundational service worker.
-Enable offline access, background updates and optimize caching strategies for static and dynamic content, ensuring improved offline access and responsiveness, even in challenging network conditions.
+Enable offline access, background updates, and optimize caching strategies for static and dynamic content, ensuring improved offline access and responsiveness, even in challenging network conditions.

 7. **Jest Testing:** Ensure application robustness with efficient and reliable Jest testing for React components.